xml2struct Processing for Embedded ApplicationsDavid Mertz, Ph.D.

 The timings presented are still at a fairly general and approximate level.

-Anyone wishing to implement xml2struct
+Anyone wishing to implement xml2struct in an actual embedded

 middleware system will need to perform more precise engineering specifications,